PrakashQM/dsp/03-command_line.md

 $find ./ -name '*.py'  "will find all file which ends with .py extension'
 $ssh user.name@        " login to remote server"
 $cd -                  " go back to previous working dir"
+$man ls                " to know more about the ls command"
 ```

 ---